How to book Greek ferry tickets – Travel tips & info

 Can I also fly to the Greek islands?

 Yes.
-Some bigger islands (like Santorini, Crete, Astypalaia, etc.) have airports.
-While plane tickets in Greece are usually costly, air travel provides a shortcut if you don’t have many vacation days.
+Some larger islands (like Santorini, Crete, and Astypalaia) have airports.
+While plane tickets in Greece are usually expensive, air travel can be a shortcut if you don’t have many vacation days.
 I wrote a comprehensive guide about domestic flights in Greece, including various examples and itineraries.

-You can check for flights at Greece’s flag carrier, Aegean Airlines (or use the search engine below).
+You can check for flights at Greece’s flag carrier, Aegean Airlines.

-Moreover, Aegean Airlines introduced a Flight Pass a couple of months ago that allows several flights in Greece at a preset price.
-I wrote an article about how to use the Aegean Pass for a Greek island holiday, and I added some suggested itineraries.
+Moreover, Aegean Airlines introduced a Flight Pass a couple of months ago that allows access to several flights in Greece at a set price.
+I wrote an article on how to use the Aegean Pass for a Greek island holiday and included some suggested itineraries.
 Check it out.

 How to book a ferry from Athens to Santorini?